Turks and Caicos Bonefishing

 Barracuda

-Barracuda is found in more locations and environments in the Turks and Caicos than any other gamefish, including small landlocked ponds quite a distance from the coast.
+Barracuda is found in more locations and environments in the Turks and Caicos than any other gamefish.
+They can even be found in small landlocked ponds quite a distance from the coast.
 Some truly impressive examples can be found in the remote channels between the small cays, where they practice ambush feeding on the smaller fish that thrive on the interchange between the flats and bays.

-Barracuda perhaps doesn’t have the recognition that the other flats gamefish have, yet they can put up a significant fight and the larger examples common in the islands will be a challenge to land on a light setup.
-They are often quite responsive to surface casting.
-In the transitions between the flats and channels, where the larger barracudas can be found, bar jacks, blue runners, and horse-eye jacks are also a likely catch.
-In the shallower areas, barracudas tend to often be the size of bonefish, and typically in the 16-22” range.
+While barracuda perhaps doesn’t have the recognition that the other flats gamefish have, they can put up a significant fight (the larger barracuda common in the islands will be a challenge to land on a light setup).
+These fish are often quite responsive to surface casting.
+In the transitions between the flats and channels, where the larger barracudas can be found, bar jacks, blue runners, and horse-eye jacks are also likely catches.
+In the shallower areas, barracudas often tend to be the same size as bonefish (typically in the 16- to 22-inch, or 41- to 56-centimeter, range).

 Tarpon

-Large tarpon also may be seen or caught, yet are not regular sights.
+Large tarpon can be seen and caught, but these are rare occurrences.
 Often, a single mid-sized or larger fish will be in a washout or channel that offers a bit more depth than the surrounding flats, and they may also be seen in washouts in shallow seagrass shoals on the bays off the northern sides of the Caicos Islands.

 Snook

-Snook is also occasionally caught in the Turks and Caicos, yet is quite uncommon.
-The Turks and Caicos has some skilled and experienced fishing guides, yet if any is able to reliably get an angler on snook, they excel at keeping their locations secret!
-In the substantiated cases of snook being landed, they tend to be caught in shallow seagrass beds or shoals in sheltered bays.
+Snook is occasionally caught in the Turks and Caicos, yet is quite uncommon.
+The Turks and Caicos has some skilled and experienced fishing guides, yet if any of them are able to reliably get an angler on snook, they excel at keeping their locations secret.
+In the substantiated cases of snook being landed, the fish tend to be caught in shallow seagrass beds or shoals in sheltered bays.

 Protected Areas